 A Special Program with Michele Mattoon and Jim McKean, for all Bloomington Area Business and Organizational Professionals

-Lunch and Learn: From Conflict To Solution is a special 2 hour interactive live event that will be held January 28th, 2014 from 11am-1pm at the Monroe County Public Library in Bloomington, Indiana.
+Lunch and Learn: Dealing With Difficult People is a special 2 hour interactive live event that will be held February 3rd, 2015 from 11am-1pm at the Monroe County History Center in Bloomington, Indiana.
 Lunch will be provided.
 The program is free, but advance registration is required.

-Don’t miss this powerful and engaging program for all Bloomington Area Business and Organizational Professionals.
-Join expert facilitators Michele Mattoon and Jim McKean on January 28th and find out how you can turn company or organizational conflicts into solutions using Coltrain Group’s unique protocol based approach to communication.
+Don’t miss this valuable and engaging program for all Bloomington Area Business and Organizational Professionals.
+Join featured speaker Michele Mattoon and facilitator Jim McKean on February 3rd, 2015 for this fun and informative event!

 To insure a high quality experience and individualized attention for all participants, attendance will be limited to 50 people.
 Registration is offered on a first come basis.
 So if you’d like to attend, don’t delay!
 Call Derek Richey at (812) 345-9712 or contact us for more information.

-More info on our featured speakers and facilitators:
+More info on the featured speaker and your facilitator:

 Michele Mattoon – Coltrain Group, CEO